Juju-And/fat_or_not/README.md

 in console will be shown the link to localhost address.

 All interaction happens in the browser.
 User can add weight and height, application will count BMI, and add to the database.
+List of records would include only 10 last results and count it's average.